Biology

 These are some of the best known or representative examples of cryptogamic plants include the following:

 • Red algae: also called rhodophytes, red algae receive their characteristic coloration from the phycocyanin and phycoerythrin pigments they possess.
 These mask the other pigments that give most plants their traditional green color, chlorophyll being the most important.
 There are around 8,000 species of this type of algae, almost all living in marine environments of depths ranging from 40 to 200 meters.
 They reproduce by spermatization and have digenetic or trigenetic life cycles.
 Red algae and some fungi are the only organisms to share these complex cycles.
+Red algae are also known to produce compounds used in the food industry, such as agar and carrageenan.
 Learn more about plant pigments with our article on types of chlorophyll.

 • Ferns: perennial plants, common among plant lovers and gardeners as houseplants.
 They reproduce by means of spores which are generated on the underside of their leaves.
-These are found in sori, clusters of structures which produce and contain the spores.
+These are found in sori, clusters of structures that produce and contain the spores.
 Essentially, they replace the function of seeds.
 Ferns range from very small in size to incredibly large.
 Some are only a few centimeters, while arboreal types such as the Australian fern tree can reach up to 15 meters in height.
+Ferns have been used for centuries in various cultures for decorative and symbolic purposes.

 Now that you know what cryptogamic plants are, their characteristics and examples, you may also be interested in reading this thedailyECO article on the differences between plant and animal cells.